ibm-watson-embedded-business-assistant/eba-example-agents/docs/articles/NLUBestPractices.md

 ## NLU best practices

 EBA represents a paradigm shift in the way conversational AI is implemented for businesses.
 It is not based on intent-classification or ownership of a particular question among multiple agents.
 The system is designed to be collaborative, where multiple agents work together to produce understanding and meaningful assistance.
-Free collaboration will always imply that one agent can introduce side effects across the total envionrment.
+Free collaboration will always imply that one agent can introduce side effects across the total environment.
 For instance, our [Riddle agent](../../Riddles.md) can entirely take over a conversation--by design, of course.
-The implication for developers is that a particular agent should follow a set of best practices to not introduce unwanted interference to NLU proccess.
+The implication for developers is that a particular agent should follow a set of best practices to not introduce unwanted interference to NLU process.
 To this end, we provide a list of areas where best practices should be carefully considered:

 * [Conceptual semantics](#correct-semantics)
 * [Implicit knowledge](#implicit-knowledge)